If you know me even a little, you’ve probably heard me talk about the DISC personality assessment. Some of you have probably heard it a lot.

 Let me tell you, it was a struggle.

 But I was good at faking it.
 Even my girlfriend had no idea how hard I tried to be something I wasn’t.
 Of course, she knew that wasn’t me all the time.
 She’s well aware of how much research I’ve always needed to do before buying something or making a big decision.
-And she’s stood by me while I get super entrenched in a new project or passion.
+And she has supported me as I get hooked on a new project or passion.
 But she didn’t know how uncomfortable it was for me to socialize and network a lot of the time.
 Which makes sense, usually it was me trying to encourage her to socialize.

-Over time, I started to let go of this “must be a social butterfly” guy a bit.
+I started to let go of this kind of “must be a social butterfly” a bit.
 Having a kid was pretty much killing our social life anyway, so it wasn’t the most difficult transition for either of us.
 But it wasn’t until DISC that I realized why it was so easy to let go of it.

 The more time I spent focused on myself, my family, and my work, the more I started to figure out who I really am.
 Some might say engineer type, others say robot.
-Either way, I’m sure it could get kind of dull or annoying for some people before I learned how to dial it back and adapt it to better communicate with people who aren’t like me.
+I’m sure it could become or annoy for people, before learning how to adapt it to better communicate with people who are not like me.

-Almost more than that though was how much DISC helped me learn to appreciate those things in myself.
+That much DISC helped me learn to appreciate things in myself.
 All the quirks that I thought were flaws before.
 It showed me that my inclinations to jump down rabbit holes and ask so many questions could be strengths, not weaknesses.
 I just needed to be aware of them, take control of them a little when they overtake other responsibilities, and direct them in the most beneficial ways.

 Knowing that these things are personality traits —not imperfections unique to me— has led me to be able to recognize it in others.
 Do you know how great it feels to find somebody just like you?
 To be able to comfortably geek out in the same way with someone else?
 It’s, quite frankly, awesome!
 And I can do it now with more people than I ever would have been able to before.